 The fabric is made up of 78% nylon and 22% elastane, which is smooth and stretchy, but got the most sweaty of the synthetic fabric products tested when doing high-intensity exercise.
 The bonded seams and the fit are great, and we recommend these for all but the sweatiest activities.

 The Fruit of the Loom Tag Free Bikini is a solid staple, made with basic materials, but offers great value and fits well.
 This bikini stays in place without riding up or slipping down, even while running around at work all day, scoring well for comfort.
 It maintained its shape and did not stretch out much or show any damage in our durability tests.
-This product is available in six, ten, or twelve-packs and neutral or bright colors, and is tied for the lowest price-per-pair.
+This product is available in six, ten, or twelve-packs and neutral or bright colors, with a low price-per-pair.

 The Fruit of the Loom Tag Free Brief offers good value, and along with their sister bikini, had the lowest price point-per-pair.
 The pack comes with neutrals, lighter and brighter colors, and a few patterned pairs.
 The brief style offers maximum coverage and stays securely in place with the lower leg openings and high waist while exercising or working on projects.
 They were comfortable, with no rubbing or tightness, and fit great under high-waisted pants or shorts, but not with mid or low-rise bottoms.